-BenQ Zowie launches pricey wireless mice for esports pros
+BenQ Zowie launches a trio of pricey wireless mice for esports pros

-(Pocket-lint) - BenQ Zowie has announced wireless versions of its popular gaming mice, the EC series.
+BenQ Zowie has announced wireless versions of its popular gaming mice, the EC series.

 Just like their wired counterparts, the new EC-CW series will be available in three sizes to suit different hand sizes and grip styles.